nquenault/dw9e-en/README.md

 Discussion thread :<br>
 https://steamcommunity.com/app/1341200/discussions/0/3198117849821331303/

+02/02/2022 :<br>
+* Several fixes and tweaks
+* More officer names translated

 01/02/2022 :<br>
 * Various fixes and new translations (some weapon attributes, descriptions at the bottom of the screen)